DETAILED ACTION

 Weibye teaches the spraying of water can last between 5-40 seconds (column 3 lines 52-53), the steaming can last for about 0.25-3 minutes (column 4 lines 10-11), where the spraying of water and steaming can be performed for up to 7 cycles depending on the type of rice, the duration of the sprays, the temperature of the sprays, etc., until the rice is substantially gelatinized (column 3 lines 59-68; column 4 lines 12-16).

-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the process of Choppin to cook the rice for 2-10 minutes since the reference contemplates varying the cooking time, since the prior art recognizes that the duration of steaming and spraying can be varied, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired texture/mouthfeel, degree/rate of gelatinization, the pressure/temperature of the steam, the temperature of the water, the number of steaming and spraying cycles required, and the weight and surface area of the rice being contacted.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the process of Choppin to cook the rice for 2-10 minutes since the reference contemplates varying the cooking time, since the prior art recognizes that the duration of steaming and spraying can be varied, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired texture/mouthfeel, degree/rate of gelatinization, the pressure/temperature of the steam, the temperature of the water, the number of steaming and spraying cycles required, and the weight and surface area of the rice being contacted.

 Regarding claim 11, the combination applied to claim 1 teaches retort heating.